anucssa/cssavote2/README.md

 #### Votes

-    votes:election:id  # list;  list of votes a candidate got for an election (i.e. 1 1 4 3 1)
+    votes:election  # list;  list of votes a for an election (i.e. "1 3 4 2", "2 3 4 1")
+                             [0] is the first candidate